Kelvingrove Park Visitor Guide

 Kelvingrove Lawn Bowls and Tennis Centre: For sports enthusiasts, the park offers top-notch lawn bowls and tennis facilities.
 Whether you’re an expert or a beginner, you’ll enjoy a game in this picturesque setting.
 Coaching is also available for those willing to learn or improve their skills.

-One of Scotland’s most-visited museums, Kelvingrove offers a diverse range of exhibits from across the globe.
+Kelvingrove, one of Scotland’s most-visited museums, offers a diverse range of exhibits from across the globe.
 The museum is situated near the west end of the 84-acre Kelvingrove Park.
 Entry is free.

-Located next to the Transport Museum on the bank of the River Clyde.
+This attraction is located next to the Transport Museum on the bank of the River Clyde.
 The Tall Ship is a fully restored Victorian sailing ship that allows visitors to explore the historic vessel from bow to stern.
-There is a café and gift shop inside.
+There is a café and a gift shop inside.
 Entry is free.

 Who designed Kelvingrove Park?

-Kelvingrove Park was designed by Sir Joseph Paxton, architect Charles Wilson, and surveyor Thomas Kyle in 1852, originally as the West End Park.
+Sir Joseph Paxton, architect Charles Wilson, and surveyor Thomas Kyle created Kelvingrove Park in 1852, which was formerly known as the West End Park.

 How many acres is Kelvingrove Park?